ycloudo/RESTful/README.md

 }
 ```

-### Get Restaurants Info By tag (lazy loading - ten per page) <a name="InfoByTag"/>
+## Get Restaurants Infomations <a name="GetRes"/>
-We have a function that allows users to filter restaurants by selecting different tags.
-Below are the types related to cid:
+We have a function that allows users to get restaurants informations by using different filter.
+Below are the filters:
+### By Tag (with Lazy loading) <a name="ByTag"/>
 ```
 cid: type
 1: "中式"